rachelHey/versus-virus-hack-length-of-stay-prediction/readme.md

 # Setting up different prediction models for monitoring of available beds

-## To fake some data:

-Move to the synthea folder:
-cd ~/Desktop/hackathon/synthea

-# sample patient data (1234 is the seed and 100 is the size of the sample)
-./run_synthea -s 1234 -p 100
+## Data
+the data is simulated in python

+## Modeling
+some easy models to predict the length-of-stay of a patient in an ICU bed are computed in R